TFQ0/ksaa-api-tool/README.md

    - Switch between Table and Raw JSON views
    - Filter and sort data in the table view
    - Copy raw JSON data for further use

-## Keyboard Shortcuts

-- `Ctrl/Cmd + Enter`: Execute request
-- `Escape`: Reset parameters

-## Dependencies

-- [Tabulator](https://tabulator.info/) v5.5.2 - For interactive table display

-## Browser Support

-The API Explorer is compatible with all modern browsers:

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Built for the King Salman Academy for Arabic Language
-- Uses the Falak API services
-- Tabulator library for data visualization

-## Support

-For support or questions about the API Explorer, please [open an issue](https://github.com/yourusername/ksaa-api-explorer/issues) on GitHub.

----

-Made with ❤️ for the Arabic language community